modio/modio-docs/public/en-us/web-services/embeddable-hub/theme.md

 ---
-id: style
+id: theme
-title: Style
+title: Theme
-slug: /web-services/embeddable-hub/style/
+slug: /web-services/embeddable-hub/theme/
 sidebar_position: 0
 ---

-# Style
+# Theme

-Modifying your Embeddable Hub's style is easy.
+Modifying your Embeddable Hub's theme is easy.
 Simply adjust the different inputs and preview the changes in realtime to the side.

 ## Colors